-I’ve had my passport stolen, lost and mutilated.
-When I needed my passport replaced while abroad, I just went to the nearest embassy, showed them a photo copy of my passport and they were able to re-issue a new one more quickly and more easily than if I didn’t show them a photo copy.
-I didn’t have to wait for them to track down my passport number or prove I was who I was.
+Passport: when I lost my passport in Japan, I simply went to the nearest embassy, showed them a photocopy of my passport and they were able to re-issue a new one more quickly than if I had showed up with nothing.
+All the information they needed to track down my passport was right there on the photocopy.
+My name, photo, passport number.
 I was very grateful I took the time to make the copies.

-On security: Keep your copies secured or hidden some place.
-I put them on a small flash drive and I keep them stored in the cloud on places like Google docs or dropbox.com.
+Make sure you keep your photocopies secured or hidden someplace.
+I carry a printout but I also put them on a small flash drive.
+I also keep them stored in the cloud in my google docs account at all times.

 10- Don’t Bring Ice Picks or Scissors On The Plane

-I’ve gotten nail clippers, knitting needles and small scissors confiscated from me even though they are not on the TSA list of prohibited items.
+I’ve had nail clippers, knitting needles and small eyebrow grooming scissors confiscated from me even though they are not on the TSA list of prohibited items.
 When in doubt, just put sharp objects in your checked baggage.
 Here is the official list of things you can and can’t bring with you in your carry on and in your checked luggage.
 TSA Prohibited Items List.